 Therefore, as well as continuing to run a more flexible version of the School Enterprise Challenge (for those who are able to still go to school or meet remotely) as mentioned above, we will also be offering free professional development opportunities for all teachers from all countries (not just those who are already taking part in the School Enterprise Challenge).

-We intend to develop a series of webinars (interactive online educational sessions) focusing on enterprise education and holistic teaching skills & methodologies.
+We developed a series of webinars (interactive online educational sessions) focusing on enterprise education and holistic teaching skills & methodologies.
+They are all available on the Teach A Man To Fish YouTube channel.

 Despite being faced with difficult circumstances, we are determined to continue working towards our mission.
 This means we will continue to support teams to take part in the School Enterprise Challenge as best as possible and we will also increase our offerings to teachers in order to make sure they are well supported during this period and are equipped with the skills to succeed once normality resumes and schools re-open.